Rollback (ROLL) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Rollback Historical Price

-According to the latest data gathered on Rollback live price page, the current price of Rollback is 0.000831USD.
+According to the latest data gathered on Rollback live price page, the current price of Rollback is 0.000800USD.
 The circulating supply of Rollback(ROLL) is

 In the past 24 hours, Rollback has shown a price movement of